JaredJomar/Projects/TampermonkeyProjects/Youtube/readme.md

-# Youtube Enchantments
+# YouTube Enchantments

-Enhance your Youtube experience with Youtube Enchantments!
-This script adds new features to Youtube for a more personalized experience.
+This user script enhances your YouTube experience by automatically liking videos of channels you're subscribed to, scrolling down on YouTube with a toggle button, and bypassing the AdBlock ban.

 ## Installation

-1. Install a user script manager in your browser, such as Tampermonkey.
+1. Make sure you have a user script manager installed in your browser, such as Tampermonkey.
-2. Create a new script in Tampermonkey and paste the provided script into the editor.
+2. Create a new script in Tampermonkey and copy the provided script into the editor.
 3. Save the script.

 ## Features

+### Auto Like Videos

-- Automatically likes videos from channels you're subscribed to.
+Automatically likes videos of channels you're subscribed to.
+This feature helps you support your favorite content creators without any manual effort.

-- Automatically scrolls down on Youtube with a toggle button.
-- Removes the ad-blocking warning dialog.
-- Provides a settings menu to customize the script's behavior.
+### Auto Scroll Down

+Provides a toggle button to automatically scroll down on YouTube.
+This feature is useful for continuously loading more content without manual scrolling.

+### Bypass AdBlock Ban

+Bypasses the AdBlock ban on YouTube, allowing you to watch videos without interruptions from ads.

 ## Usage

-- The script will automatically like any video from channels you're subscribed to.
-- Press the "Page Down" key to start auto-scrolling.
-- Press the "Page Up" key to stop auto-scrolling.
-- Open the settings menu by right-clicking on the Tampermonkey icon and selecting "YouTube Enchantments Settings".
+Once the script is installed and activated, the features will automatically run in the background.
+You can configure the settings by opening the settings dialog.

-## Settings
+### Settings Dialog

-- Debug Mode: Log debug messages to the console.
-- Check Frequency (ms): It will wait 5000 milliseconds between checking if a video should be liked.
-- Watch Threshold %: The percentage of the video watched before liking it.
-You can select the threshold from a dropdown menu.
+To open the settings dialog, use the Tampermonkey menu.
+The settings dialog allows you to enable or disable the following features:
+- Auto Like Videos
+- Auto Like Live Streams
-- Like if Not Subscribed: Like videos from channels you are not subscribed to.
+- Like If Not Subscribed
-- Auto-like Live Streams: Automatically like live streams.
+- Watch Threshold
+- Check Frequency
+- Debug Mode

 ## Keyboard Shortcuts

-- **Page Down**: Start auto-scrolling.
-- **Page Up**: Stop auto-scrolling.
+- Press F2 to open the settings dialog.

 ## Author